 The Passion of the Christ (also known as The Passion) is one of the highest grossing films of all time.
-It was shown in 2004.
-The Passion of the Christ focuses on the last 12 hours of the life of Jesus on earth.
-It’s a biblical drama directed by Mel Gibson, largely based on the Gospels of John, Luke, Mark and Matthew.
+It was released in 2004.
+The Passion of the Christ focuses on the last 12 hours of the life of Jesus Christ on earth.
+It’s a biblical drama directed by Mel Gibson, largely based on the Gospels of John, Luke, Mark, and Matthew.

-The movie starts from the Agony in the Gethsemane Garden to the grievance and insomnia of the Mother of Christ, the brutal scourging of Christ and His crucifixion to His resurrection.
+The movie starts with the Agony in the Gethsemane Garden to the grievance and insomnia of the Mother of Christ, the brutal scourging of Christ, and His crucifixion to His resurrection.

 The production people of the movie endeavored to ensure the authenticity of the depiction of the environment and culture at that time, down to the languages spoken during the specific period in history.

 Latin, Hebrew, and Aramaic are the languages used in the dialogue.

 In the movie, Jesus and His disciples spoke Old Aramaic.
 It was the daily language used by most Jews.
 On the other hand, Hebrew was spoken by the Jewish authorities, although in reality, this language was for religious use only.
 Latin was the language used by the Romans, while Koine Greek was spoken by the Roman Empire in the east.
 The Gospels were in Koine Greek as well, with several words and phrases in Aramaic included.

 The first few screenings of The Passion of the Christ, it did not have subtitles.
 The director later decided that for clarity’s sake, subtitles should be inserted, so that people would properly understand everything that is being said.
 People who have seen the film with and without subtitles said that the subtitles made The Passion of the Christ a better movie.